Fish Eaters: The Whys and Hows of Traditional Catholicism

 All the world forgiveness of its world of sin.

 Another symbol for the day is the Chalice, or the "Holy Grail," if you prefer, the fate of which no one knows, but about which many legends have arisen.
 Tradition tells us that St. Joseph of Arimathea, the rich man who allowed Christ to be placed in a tomb he owned, went to England after the resurrection and became a Bishop in Glastonbury.
-The earliest of the Holy Grail stories, a trilogy written in the late 12th century by Robert de Boron, tell how Joseph brought the Holy Grail with him.
+The earliest of the Holy Grail stories, a trilogy written in the late 12th century by Robert de Boron, tells how Joseph brought the Holy Grail with him.
 These stories later evolved into the 15th century "Le Morte D'Arthur" and other Arthurian tales most have at least some passing familiarity with.
 To read the original De Boron stories, look for a book called "Merlin and the Grail: Joseph of Arimathea, Merlin, Perceval: the Trilogy of Prose Romances Attributed to Robert de Boron" (ISBN-10: 0859917797).
 It's available for reading but not for downloading at the Internet Archive.

 Finally, a good habit you might consider adopting is to call on the Precious Blood when blessing yourself with holy water: "By this Holy Water and by Your Precious Blood, Lord Jesus, wash away all my sins."